Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Player-Brains.md

 # Player Brain

-The **Player** brain type allows you to control an agent using keyboard commands.
-You can use Player brains to control a "teacher" agent that trains other agents during [imitation learning](Training-Imitation-Learning.md).
-You can also use Player brains to test your agents and environment before changing their brain types to **External** and running the training process.
+The **Player** Brain type allows you to control an agent using keyboard commands.
+You can use Player Brains to control a "teacher" agent that trains other agents during [imitation learning](Training-Imitation-Learning.md).
+You can also use Player Brains to test your agents and environment before changing their Brain types to **External** and running the training process.

 ## Player Brain properties

-The **Player** brain properties allow you to assign one or more keyboard keys to each action and a unique value to send when a key is pressed.
+The **Player** Brain properties allow you to assign one or more keyboard keys to each action and a unique value to send when a key is pressed.

 ![Player Brain Inspector](images/player_brain.png)

 Note the differences between the discrete and continuous action spaces.
-When a brain uses the discrete action space, you can send one integer value as the action per step.
-In contrast, when a brain uses the continuous action space you can send any number of floating point values (up to the **Vector Action Space Size** setting).
+When a Brain uses the discrete action space, you can send one integer value as the action per step.
+In contrast, when a Brain uses the continuous action space you can send any number of floating point values (up to the **Vector Action Space Size** setting).